lonkaars/avans-arcade/docs/research.md

 - NES nametable equivalent is called BAM (background attribute register)
 - NES OAM equivalent is called FAM (foreground attribute register)
+- 320x240 @ 60Hz output

+  Since we're using VGA, we can't use custom resolutions without an upscaler/downscaler.
+This resolution was chosen because it's exactly half of the lowest standard VGA resolution 640x480.
 - No scanline sprite limit

   Unless not imposing any sprite limit makes the hardware implementation